PSLmodels/OG-Core/docs/book/content/theory/intro.md

 (Chap_Intro)=
 # Model Overview

-The overlapping generations model is a workhorse of dynamic fiscal analysis. `OG-Core` is dynamic in that households in the model make consumption, savings, and labor supply decisions based on their expectations over their entire lifetime, not just the current period.
+The overlapping generations model is a workhorse of dynamic fiscal analysis.
+The `OG-Core` model is dynamic in that households in the model make consumption, savings, and labor supply decisions based on their expectations over their entire lifetime, not just the current period.
 Because `OG-Core` is a general equilibrium model, behavioral changes by households and firms can cause macroeconomic variables and prices to adjust.
 This characteristic has recently become a required component of fiscal policy analysis in the United States.[^dynscore_note]

-But the main characteristic that differentiates the overlapping generations model from other dynamic general equilibrium models is its realistic modeling of the finite lifetimes of individuals and the cross-sectional age heterogeneity that exists in the economy.
+The main characteristic that differentiates the overlapping generations model from other dynamic general equilibrium models is its realistic modeling of the finite lifetimes of individuals and the cross-sectional age heterogeneity that exists in the economy.
 One can make a strong case that age heterogeneity and income heterogeneity are two of the main sources of diversity that explain much of the behavior in which we are interested for policy analysis.

 `OG-Core` can be summarized as having the following characteristics.